shuai132/rpc_core/README.md

 The complete rpc frameworks (such as `gRPC` and `brpc`) have complex functions and are not practical on embedded platforms.

-This project offers a lightweight and user-friendly implementation that is better suited for one-to-one rpc calls.
+This project offers a lightweight and user-friendly rpc library that is better suited for one-to-one rpc calls.
 It supports all platforms and a wide range of microchips, including Arduino, STM32, ESP32/ESP8266, and more.

 Note: